Reviews You Can Rely On

 A little longer and roomier than the original

 Patagonia is well known for producing some of the highest quality outdoor gear available, and they are becoming a larger player in the mountain bike apparel market.
 They recently updated their flagship Dirt Roamer shorts, and we feel they have made some notable improvements.
-Patagonia added an inch to the inseam, which is now 12.5 inches, providing a little more leg coverage and better compatibility with knee pads.
+Patagonia added an inch to the inseam, now 12.5 inches, providing more leg coverage and better compatibility with knee pads.
 They also revised the waist closure with two secure metal snaps and a dual-sided and super low-profile waist adjustment system.
-The shorts now feature two zippered thigh pockets, doubling their cargo-carrying capacity, while still maintaining their minimalist aesthetic.
+The shorts now feature two zippered thigh pockets, doubling their cargo-carrying capacity while maintaining their minimalist aesthetic.
 All those changes aside, the Dirt Roamer shorts still stand out for their impressive comfort level and pedal-friendliness.
 These shorts are so lightweight you barely even notice you're wearing them, and we feel they are an excellent option for XC and trail riders who spend long days in the saddle.

 Read more: Patagonia Dirt Roamer review